Claudio Echeverri: Manchester City

 On 25 January 2024, Echeverri agreed to join Premier League club Manchester City on a four-and-a-half-year contract, remaining on loan at River Plate until January 2025.
 On 17 March, he scored his first professional goal against Gimnasia in a 3–1 Copa de la Liga Profesional victory.

 Following his return to Manchester, he made his debut for City on 17 May 2025 in their 1–0 defeat to Crystal Palace in the FA Cup final, coming on as a substitute for Omar Marmoush in the 76th minute.
 On 25 May, he made his Premier League debut in a 2–0 victory over Fulham on the final day of the season, when he came on to replace Erling Haaland in the 85th minute.
 On 22 June, he scored his first goal for City in their 6–0 win against Al Ain in the FIFA Club World Cup group stage.

 Loan to Bayer Leverkusen

 On 21 August 2025, Echeverri joined Bundesliga club Bayer Leverkusen on loan for the 2025–26 season.
 He made his debut for the club two days later, coming on as a 84th-minute substitute in a 2–1 home defeat against Hoffenheim in the league.
+Echeverri was recalled by City on 19 December.

+Loan to Girona

+On 18 January 2026, Echeverri joined La Liga club Girona FC on loan for the remainder of the 2025–26 season.

+Loan to Benfica

+On 2 September 2026, Echeverri joined Primeira Liga club Benfica on loan for the 2026–27 season.